lk77/vuesax/docs/components/dropDown.md

  - name: vs-trigger-click
    type: Boolean, String
    parameters: mouseleave
    description: Determine if the dropdown opens when you click, changing the default functionality.
-You can pass mouseleave to allow to close the dropdown without clicking
+You can pass "mouseleave",  in which case the dropdown opens when you click, but closes automatically when the mouse leave the dropdown.
    default: false
  - name: divider
    type: Boolean